Katty Kay: Personal life

-In 1989 Kay married Tom Carver, an ex-BBC reporter and head of global communications at the Carnegie Endowment for International Peace.
+In 1989, Kay married journalist and author Sebastian Mallaby; the marriage ended in divorce.
+She later married Tom Carver in 1999, an ex-BBC reporter, head of global communications at the Carnegie Endowment for International Peace and grandson of Field Marshal Bernard Montgomery.

-Kay has four children.
-She has lived in the Georgetown neighbourhood of Washington, D.C. since 1996.
+Kay has four children, two from each marriage.
+She lives in the Georgetown neighbourhood of Washington, D.C.
 In 2021, she became a Swiss citizen; her father, who died in January 2021, was Swiss.